hpi-epic/gpucsl/README.md

 ### Release a new version using the github action

 - Bump the version in setup.cfg and commit your change to main.
+- On this commit, create a new tag (e.g., `git tag v0.0.1` and `git push origin v0.0.1`)
-- Go to <https://github.com/hpi-epic/gpucsl/releases> and create a new release (and a git tag for it) with the same name as the version.
+- Go to <https://github.com/hpi-epic/gpucsl/releases> and create a new release for this tag with the same name as the version.
 - A github action will run on release and first test this deployment on testPyPi and then publish the library to pypi.

 ### Manually publish to PyPi